Family, Health, Relationships, School

 Qi Qi, Jeff and their elder daughter.

-However, she would struggle to carry on even after their children were born.
+However, she would struggle even after their children were born.

 Heart to heart